canjs/canjs/guides/getting-started-tutorial/routing.md

 ![](../can/guides/images/9_routes_and_serialization/NastyUrlBar.png)

 That's not pretty, and not very useful.
 We don't want the `confirmation` or `menu` attributes to serialize.
 It's easy to change this behavior.
-Open up `app` and edit the Application State object as follows:
+Open up `app.js` and edit the Application State object as follows:

 First, let's update the setter so that we can change restaurants by typing